 The team says doctors need to convince people with heart rhythm disorders of the potential benefits of alcohol reduction or abstinence.

 This may be a safer alternative than medication or catheter ablation for treating the disease.

-If you care about heart health, please read studies about this number, not BMI, linked to heart disease in people with diabetes and findings of arm cuff blood pressure measurements may not predict heart disease accurately.
+If you care about heart health, please read studies about this number, not BMI, linked to heart disease in people with diabetes, and arm cuff blood pressure measurements may not predict heart disease accurately.

 For more information about heart disease, please see recent studies about widely used high blood pressure drugs that may harm your heart and results showing that taking these two drugs may protect you from heart attack and stroke.

 Copyright © 2022 Knowridge Science Report.
 All rights reserved.
 (Updated)